kochlisGit/ProphitBet-Soccer-Bets-Predictor/README.md

 # Contribution

 If you liked the app and would like to contribute, You are allowed to make changes to the code and make a pull request!
 Usually, it takes 1-3 days for me to review the changes and accept them or reply to you if there is something wrong.
+Keep in mind that i am only a single person working on my free time on this project, so please be patient!

 # Donation